Browsing Category

 “My goal with these coins is not to endorse a Union of North America or a common “Amero” currency.
 I fully support the United States Constitution, and I would not welcome (in any form) a diminishment of its provisions.
 I expect that these coins will help make more people aware of the issue and the possible ramifications.
 I leave it up to others to decide if they are in favor of, or against a North American Union.
 And I encourage citizens to voice their approval or disapproval of government plans that impact them.”

-Daniel Carr Amero Fantasy Coins For Sale on eBay
+Daniel Carr Amero Fantasy Coins for Sale on eBay

 The Moonlight Mint’s Clark Gruber & Company Bullion Issues